Running Studies in Your Organization

 Scope It Down (15 minutes)

-Take one of the following broad questions and write a scoped version that could be answered with data available to a typical software team in three months.
-Specify the metric, the comparison, and the time period:
+Take one of the following broad questions and write a scoped version that could be answered in three months with data available to a typical software team.
+Specify the metric, the comparison, and the time period.

 Write the Limitations (20 minutes)

-You ran an internal A/B test: 30 developers used an AI code review tool for 8 weeks and 30 did not; the treatment group's time-to-merge decreased by 22%.
+You ran an internal A/B test: 30 developers used an AI code review tool for 8 weeks and 30 did not, and the treatment group's time-to-merge decreased by 22%.
 Write the "Limitations" section of the internal report.
-Address at least: sample size and power, external validity, alternative explanations, and one ethical consideration.
+Address sample size and power, external validity, alternative explanations, and ethical considerations.